 In many cases, outside rides like Seven Dwarfs Mine Train, Splash Mountain, Big Thunder Mountain Railroad, Test Track, and Jungle Cruise will close down in bad weather.
 And in worse cases, Disney has closed down the parks to protect guests.

-In past hurricanes that have required the parks to close, Disney World has reopened relatively quickly following the storm, and with minimal to no damage.
+During past hurricanes that have required the parks to close, Disney World has reopened relatively quickly following the storm, and with minimal to no damage.
 So while a storm might keep you out of the parks temporarily, there’s a reasonable chance things will return to normal quickly.

 Pack the Essentials…and a Little Extra